How to List Education on a CV (Resume): Guide and Examples

 If you haven't finished your degree, we've got you covered with our next example — so read on!

-While we know where to put education on a resume, there is no one answer as to what to write.
-Just make sure whatever you write is consistent.
 Here are a couple of examples of what the hiring manager wants to see:

 Remember, making sure the recruiter can scan your work is the most important thing.